 - Angle of View 39.6 degrees(Sony E-mount 50.7 degrees)

-- Please refer the Compatability Chart before use.
+- NOTE: Please refer the Compatibility Chart and the User Manual before use.

 It has a relatively fast aperture to take pictures at lower ISO at night.
 The 30mm is a ~50mm FF equivalent, so the focal distance is pretty similar to the human eye, which means it feels pretty natural to use it.
 The blades are shaped outward instead of inward, but this is an irrelevant aesthetic choice.